-Furthermore, the Company is not exposed to any material credit risk as other receivables are mainly due by the governments in Australia and the Walloon Region and there is limited risk associated to this receivable.
+Furthermore, the Company is not exposed to any material credit risk from trade receivables or other receivables.
+Other receivables are mainly due by the governments in Australia and the Walloon Region and there is limited risk associated to this receivable.